Courts appointed Budapest Honved manager

 But, having departed Tannadice by "mutual consent" to pursue other opportunities, he has landed a job in the Hungarian top flight instead.

-He takes over at a club that last won the Nemzeti Bajnoksag I title, their 14th time, in 2017 and won the national cup competition for the eighth time in 2020.
+He takes over at a club that last won the Nemzeti Bajnoksag I title, their 14th time, in 2017 and lifted the national cup for the eighth time in 2020.

+Courts praised the club's "well-equipped" training centre and "beautiful" stadium in the capital city's Kispest district.

-"I know the great tradition of football in this country, as well as the fact that the people of Kispest go through fire and water for their team, and I am the type of coach who achieves real success when surrounded by people who do that - they have a passion for football," Courts told the club website.
+"I know the great tradition of football in this country, as well as the fact that the people of Kispest go through fire and water for their team, and I am the type of coach who achieves real success when surrounded by people who do that," he told the club website.
+"They have a passion for football."

-Courts praised the club's "well-equipped" training centre and "beautiful" stadium, while director of sport Chris Docherty added that: "He's a coach with huge potential.
+Director of sport Chris Docherty added: "He's a coach with huge potential.
 So it's a great thing that we were able to convince him that Honved could be successful under his leadership."

 From fan ire to European football for Courts